KMahoney/kmahoney.github.io/articles/misconceptions-about-types/index.markdown

 Many also ignore productivity and speed where types more obviously
 shine: in the long term maintenance of your project.

-## Compile times

-It's certainly true some languages could use improvement in this area, but this isn't something that's intrinsic to type checking.
-Running your test suite or running your program to check your changes can take up far more time.

 ## Tests cannot do everything a type system can do